ruthpohrp/tp/docs/DeveloperGuide.md

 #### Implementation
 The `UpcomingEventsCommand` class has one field timePredicate of type EventContainsCurrentTimePredicate.

-`EventContainsCurrentTimePredicate` is  a class that checks whether an event's timeslot is after the current time and date.
+`EventContainsCurrentTimePredicate` is  a class that checks whether an event's timeslot and date is after the current time and date.

 The `UpcomingEventsCommand` utilizes the `updateFilteredEventList()` method in the `Model` class to return an updated filtered list of the upcoming events, filtered by the `timePredicate`.